-10 Answers To "What Are You Passionate About?"
+10 Answers to "What Are You Passionate About?"

-The interviewer, when asking a question like this, is looking to know a little more information about you beyond the regular interview questions.
+The interviewer, when asking a job interview question like this, is looking to know a little more information about you beyond the qualifying interview questions.
 This is an opportunity for them to get you to know on a slightly more personal level.
 Keep in mind, they cannot ask certain questions for legal purposes related to the interview.
 So how can they professionally get to you who you are?
 They can ask a question like this.

 Ready?
 Let's get started.

 When answering this common interview question, it’s essential to share parts of your life that are more than simply passions.
 For example, you might be passionate about makeup.
 But makeup will be tough to explain to someone and sound enticing to an interviewer, unless you are interviewing at Revlon, for example.
 Because of this, think through passions that you have, which also show where you are trying to take your professional career (your career path).
 Are they regarding your passion for leadership, your passion for helping others, your passion for being part of a team?
 These are all area’s which the interviewer will have a better time relating to in the conversation.

 If you are thinking through potential passions of yours, try to pick those which: